Rent safe and private dog parks hosted by locals

 Our dogs experience the world differently than we do.
 Sometimes we think we’re communicating one thing when they’re actually perceiving another.

-If your dog seems confused about shaking on cue even after multiple short, upbeat training sessions, try to:
+If your dog seems confused about shaking on cue even after multiple short, upbeat training sessions:

 • Make sure you always use the same visual and verbal cues.